GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 8F39-1566

 To grant access to the server, please log into https://github.com/login/device and use code D395-7105

+To grant access to the server, please log into https://github.com/login/device and use code 9B42-2615